At Sojitz, we are focusing our efforts on maximizing the potential

 Curtailing Long Working Hours

 We are promoting a reduction in long working hours by fundamentally prohibiting work after 8:00 PM, and making it a goal that no employee should work more than 80 hours* of overtime per month.
-Between April and August 2018, the number of employees who worked more than 80 hours of average monthly overtime totaled 38 employees.
-Compared with 58 during the same period in 2017, this amounts to a drastic reduction.
-Moving forward, we are working hard to reduce this number even further.
+As a result, the number of employees who worked more than 80 hours of average monthly overtime drastically decreased from 69 in FY2018 to 23 in FY2019.

-*The above-mentioned 80 hours of overtime is based on Sojitz’s prescribed workday length of seven hours and 15 minutes per day; 88 hours of overtime is based on a statutory workday length of eight hours per day.
+*The above-mentioned 80 hours of overtime is based on Sojitz’s prescribed workday length of seven hours and 15 minutes per day; Approximately 65 hours when converted to a statutory workday length of eight hours per day.

 Improving Timesheet Management